 To export a project:

-- Check whether assets that you include in your export, for example notebooks or connections, do not contain credentials or other sensitive information that you do not want to share.
+- Check whether the assets that you include in your export, for example notebooks or connections, don’t contain credentials or other sensitive information that you don’t want to share.
 You should remove or hide this information before you begin the export.
 See Hiding sensitive code cells in a notebook.

 - Click from the project toolbar.
 Select to export the project to desktop.